LoyolaChicagoBooks/introcs-csharp/_sources/appendix/cmdline.txt

 you are likely to want to get to your home directory (where the Mac users start automatically).

-Windows 7 or 8 users enter the command below (substituting your login ID) to get to your home directory:
+Windows users enter the command below (substituting your login ID) to get to your home directory:

 .. code-block:: none